Perianesthesia nurse salary: what to expect in 2026

 Highest-paying states for perianesthesia nurses

-California is the clear national leader for perianesthesia nursing compensation, with a mean RN wage of $148,330 — more than 50% above the national average.
+California is the clear national leader for perianesthesia nursing compensation, with a median RN wage of $140,270 – roughly 44% above the national median of $97,550.
 California’s mandatory RN staffing ratios (which perianesthesia units follow as part of the hospital system), the California Nurses Association’s collective bargaining presence, and the state’s high cost of living all contribute.
-San Francisco, Los Angeles, and Sacramento metro areas regularly post PACU RN salaries of $130,000–$165,000+.
+The state’s own percentile spread is instructive: the 25th percentile sits at $122,440 and the 75th at $173,170, so a mid-career PACU nurse in a major California metro is realistically looking at a band well above the national median rather than a single point estimate.
+San Francisco, Los Angeles, and Sacramento metro areas regularly post PACU RN salaries of $130,000–$165,000.

-Oregon ($120,470 mean) and Washington ($115,740) make up the West Coast cluster.
+Oregon ($129,010 median) and Washington ($124,200) make up the West Coast cluster and both now sit above Massachusetts and New York, which was not true a vintage ago.
 Both states have progressive labor markets, high cost-of-living adjustments, and strong hospital union presence (Oregon Nurses Association; SEIU and WSNA in Washington).
-Portland and Seattle metro area PACU salaries routinely exceed $110,000 base.
+Portland and Seattle metro area PACU salaries routinely exceed $115,000 base.

-Massachusetts ($112,610) and New York ($110,490) lead the Northeast.
-Academic medical centers in Boston and New York City — among the most prestigious surgical and research institutions in the country — pay at or above these state means.
-Boston-area PACU nurses at Partners HealthCare (Mass General Brigham) institutions commonly earn $105,000–$125,000 base.
+New York ($109,440) and Massachusetts ($104,550) lead the Northeast.
+Academic medical centers in Boston and New York City – among the most prestigious surgical and research institutions in the country – pay at or above these state medians.
+The New York-Newark-Jersey City metro median alone is $119,720, roughly $10,000 above the New York state figure, which shows how much the downstate metro drives the state number.

-Outside these clusters, Nevada ($102,280) and Minnesota ($99,460) stand out among interior states — Nevada driven by Las Vegas-area surgical volume, Minnesota anchored by the Mayo Clinic system and competitive Twin Cities healthcare labor market.
+Outside these clusters, Nevada ($103,670), Connecticut ($102,740), and Minnesota ($101,510) stand out – Nevada driven by Las Vegas-area surgical volume, Minnesota anchored by the Mayo Clinic system and a competitive Twin Cities healthcare labor market.

 How to maximize earnings as a perianesthesia nurse

 Pursue CPAN or CAPA as early as eligible.
-The 1,200-hour threshold is reached around 8–10 months of full-time perianesthesia practice for many nurses.
-Sitting for the exam in the first available window after meeting eligibility — rather than waiting — accelerates access to certification differentials, charge nurse eligibility, and leadership track consideration.
+ABPANC requires a current unrestricted RN license plus a minimum of 1,200 hours of direct perianesthesia clinical experience accrued in the two years preceding application – a threshold most nurses reach around 8–10 months of full-time practice.
+Choose the credential that matches your practice: CPAN covers Phase I post-anesthesia care, while CAPA covers preadmission, preoperative, and Phase II ambulatory care.
+The two are separate examinations rather than sequential levels, and a nurse whose practice spans both can hold both.
+Sitting for the exam in the first available window after meeting eligibility – rather than waiting – accelerates access to certification differentials, charge nurse eligibility, and leadership track consideration.

 Target high-paying states or metro areas.
-The difference between a perianesthesia nursing salary in Missouri ($81,950 mean) and California ($148,330 mean) is nearly $66,000 per year for comparable work.
+The difference between a perianesthesia nursing salary in Missouri ($81,780 median) and California ($140,270 median) is roughly $58,500 per year for comparable work.
 Geographic arbitrage is one of the highest-leverage moves available to any nurse.

 Consider travel contracts strategically.
 Travel perianesthesia nursing generates significantly higher gross income than staff positions – often $115,000–$180,000 annualized – but comes without employer-sponsored retirement, benefits, or employment stability.
 A common approach: travel for 2–4 years to maximize income and student loan repayment, then convert to a staff position in a target market.